luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 #. bwidget
 #. gnuplot
 #. tcl-dev (if you want to build IMOC)
-#. maxima (to run the Method-of-Manufactured-Solutions test case for Eilmer3)
+#. python-sympy (to run the Method-of-Manufactured-Solutions test case for Eilmer3)

 Compiler versions
 -----------------